Frostbite1536/Limitless-API-Docs/README.md

 This documentation is for educational purposes only.
 The AI-generated docs in `docs/` are community-maintained and may contain errors.
 Always verify against the official documentation.

-**Limitless Labs is not responsible for any losses from trading.
+**Limitless Labs does not maintain this repo.
+We are not responsible for any losses from trading or use of this AI-generated documentation.
 Always test with small amounts first.**

 ## Support